 The Rapid Growth of Marketing Technology

-As technology becomes increasingly sophisticated, the value of effective mar-tech solutions and the money brands are willing to invest in them increase rapidly.
+As technology becomes increasingly sophisticated, the value of effective MarTech solutions and the money brands are willing to invest in them increase rapidly.
+The accelerated pace of corporate digital transformation (including e-commerce/retail marketing) induced by the COVID-19 pandemic worldwide (e.g. in Latin America) has been a major driver for MarTech investments in 2020 and 2021.

-In 2015 alone, over 300 mar-tech companies received $17 billion in funding.
+In 2015 alone, over 300 MarTech companies received $17 billion in funding.
 Between 2017 and 2019 the value of the market increased from $34.3 billion to $65 billion in the US and UK alone.
-A 2018 survey found that UK and US firms are spending 26% of their budgets on mar-tech compared to 23% last year.
-This is a whopping 13% increase in mar-tech budgets since last year.
+A 2018 survey found that UK and US firms will be spending 26% of their budgets on MarTech in 2019 compared to 23% in 2018 ..
+For 2021 experts see MarTech Investments having a particularly strong return potential in E-Commerce, Customer Data and CTV.
+In some ways, as some industry players tell Portada, we can’t even imagine where Marketing Technology is taking us.

 All-in-One Solutions, Big Acquisitions Shaping Marketing Technology Today